youssef-lachhab/IDDL/README.md

 # predict tags on StackOverflow with linear models
-I worked Me and  Mohammed Hiddouche in the both projects :Predict tags on StackOverflow with linear models and translation_with_RNN_deutchToEnglish .
+I worked Me and  Mohammed Hiddouche in the both projects :Predict tags on StackOverflow with linear models and Neural machine translation system .

 the first project the notebook is tooked from a formation coursera that we enrolled in it . the goal is to Implement all the missing functions .